sqlmapproject/sqlmap/Usage.md

 ### HTTP protocol certificate authentication

-Switch: `--auth-cert`
+Option: `--auth-cert`

 This switch should be used in cases when the web server requires proper client-side certificate for authentication.
 Supplied values should be in the form: `key_file,cert_file`, where `key_file` should be the name of a PEM formatted file that contains your private key, while `cert_file` should be the name for a PEM formatted certificate chain file.

 ### HTTP(S) proxy

-Switches: `--proxy`, `--proxy-cred`, `--ignore-proxy` and `--tor`
+Options and switch: `--proxy`, `--proxy-cred`, `--ignore-proxy` and `--tor`

 It is possible to provide an HTTP(S) proxy address to pass by the HTTP(S) requests to the target URL.
 The syntax of HTTP(S) proxy value is `http://url:port`.

 If the HTTP(S) proxy requires authentication, you can provide the credentials in the format `username:password` to the `--proxy-cred` switch.

-If, for any reason, you need to stay anonymous, instead of passing by a single predefined HTTP(S) proxy server, you can configure a [Tor client](http://www.torproject.org/) together with [Privoxy](http://www.privoxy.org) (or similar) on your machine as explained on the Tor client guide and use the Privoxy daemon, by default listening on `127.0.0.1:8118`, as the sqlmap proxy by simply providing the tool with the `--tor` switch instead of `--proxy`.
+If, for any reason, you need to stay anonymous, instead of passing by a single predefined HTTP(S) proxy server, you can configure a [Tor client](http://www.torproject.org/) together with [Privoxy](http://www.privoxy.org) (or similar) on your machine as explained on the Tor client guide and use the Privoxy daemon, by default listening on `127.0.0.1:8118`, as the sqlmap proxy by simply providing the tool with the option `--tor` instead of `--proxy`.

-The switch `--ignore-proxy` should be used when you want to run sqlmap against a target part of a local area network by ignoring the system-wide set HTTP(S) proxy server setting.
+Switch `--ignore-proxy` should be used when you want to run sqlmap against a target part of a local area network by ignoring the system-wide set HTTP(S) proxy server setting.

 ### Delay between each HTTP request

-Switch: `--delay`
+Option: `--delay`

 It is possible to specify a number of seconds to hold between each HTTP(S) request.
 The valid value is a float, for instance `0.5` means half a second.
 By default, no delay is set.

 ### Seconds to wait before timeout connection

-Switch: `--timeout`
+Option: `--timeout`

 It is possible to specify a number of seconds to wait before considering the HTTP(S) request timed out.
 The valid value is a float, for instance 10.5 means ten seconds and a half.
 By default **30 seconds** are set.

 ### Maximum number of retries when the HTTP connection timeouts

-Switch: `--retries`
+Option: `--retries`

 It is possible to specify the maximum number of retries when the HTTP(S) connection timeouts.
 By default it retries up to **three times**.

 ### Filtering targets from provided proxy log using regular expression

-Switch: `--scope`
+Option: `--scope`

 Rather than using all hosts parsed from provided logs with switch `-l`, you can specify valid Python regular expression to be used for filtering desired ones.